architecture-building-systems/CityEnergyAnalyst/docs/getting-started.rst

 The CEA users manual includes a great deal of hints to both gather and format these data for CEA using ArcGIS or any other geographical information system.

+Further, the command ``cea data-helper`` can apply archetype information to a subset of the input files to generate the others.

 Resource potential
 ~~~~~~~~~~~~~~~~~~

 Once a case study is created the solar radiation incident in every surface is calculated.
-- run 'cea.resources.radiation.py'
+- run ``cea radiation``

 Demand estimation
 ~~~~~~~~~~~~~~~~~

-Once done, calculate the demand of energy services for every building in the area.
+Calculate the demand of energy services for every building in the area.
-- run 'cea.demand.demand_main.py'
+- run ``cea demand``

 Life Cycle Analysis
 ~~~~~~~~~~~~~~~~~~~

-Once done, calculate the emissions and primary energy needed due to the construction,
+Calculate the emissions and primary energy needed due to the construction,
 operation and dismantling of buildings in the area.

-- run 'cea.analysis.operation.py'
+- run ``cea emissions``
-- run 'cea.analysis.embodied.py'
+- run ``cea embodied-energy``

 Benchmarking
 ~~~~~~~~~~~~

-In case you have more than one scenario inside the case study. this step calculates targets of performance according to the 2000-Watt Society approach.
-The apporach also calculates the LCA of vehicles in the area.
+In case you have more than one scenario inside the case study, this step calculates targets of performance according to the 2000-Watt Society approach.
+The approach also calculates the LCA of vehicles in the area.

-- run 'cea.analysis.mobility.py'
+- run ``cea mobility``
-- run 'cea.analysis.benchamark.py'
+- run ``cea benchmark``

 Visualization
 ~~~~~~~~~~~~~

 There are different ways to visualize and plot all the raw data described until now.
-you can either Map it using ArcGIS (we expect you to know how through our users manual).
+You can either map it using ArcGIS (we expect you to know how through our user's manual),
 or run the different scripts we included for this.

-- for heatmaps of demand or LCA run 'cea.plots.heatmaps.py' - you still will need ArcGIS for this (we are working in anther way now).
+- for heatmaps of demand or LCA run ``cea heatmaps`` - currently, you will need ArcGIS for this.
-- for plots of demand           run 'cea.plots.graphs_demand.py'
+- for plots of demand run ``cea demand-graphs``
-- for plots of benchamrking     run 'cea.plots.scenario_plots.py'
+- for plots of benchmarking run ``cea scenario plots``

 .. |CEA workflow| digraph:: cea_workflow